 Shipping bulk liquids while keeping product integrity and costs down can be a challenge.
 And with a number of shipping container options available, it’s not always easy to determine which will be the most efficient and cost-effective for you in the long run.

 So, how do you choose a shipping method that best meets your needs?
-Keeping in mind how much volume you have and whether its hazardous or non-hazardous material, we've narrowed down the four best ways to transport liquid cargo.
+Keeping in mind how much volume you have and whether it is hazardous or non-hazardous material, we have narrowed down the four best ways to transport liquid cargo.

-If you ship a large capacity of liquid cargo then these tanks are ideal.
+If you ship a large capacity of liquid cargo, then ISO tanks are ideal.
 A 20’ ISO tank can carry 20,000 - 26,000 litres of material and a 23’ container up to a huge 33,000 litres.
-You can also ship a wider variety of liquid cargo with an ISO tank; both hazardous and non-hazardous materials, and in liquid, gas and powder form.
+You can also ship a wider variety of liquid cargo with an ISO tank.
+It is possible to ship hazardous and non-hazardous materials and in liquid, gas, or powder form.
 This is because an ISO tank is built of strong steel or anti-corrosive materials for the long life and protection of your cargo during transport.

-There’s one key requirement for you to keep in mind when shipping with an ISO tank - it must be filled to 80% - 95% capacity.
-If the tank is under 80% full, liquids can dangerously surge in transit.
-And anything over 95% means there’s not sufficient room for thermal expansion - also known as the “ullage”.
+However, ISO tank must be filled to 80% - 95% capacity.
+If the tank is under 80% full, liquids can surge dangerously in transit.
+Also, if it is over 95% full, it means there is insufficient room for thermal expansion - also known as the “ullage”.

-There are many different types of drums and barrels available, such as steel, plastic and fiber.
-But, they are all very similar in that they require a liner or coating for food hygiene safety, and a pallet and strapping for safety.
-With volumes ranging from 20 to 250 litres, these are better suited if you ship a lower capacity of liquid cargo.
+There are many different types of drums and barrels available, such as steel, plastic and fibre.
+However, they are all very similar in that they require a liner or coating for food hygiene safety, and a pallet and strapping for safety.
+Since drums have volumes ranging from 20 to 250 litres, they are better suited if you ship a lower capacity of liquid cargo.

-It is possible to use drums to ship hazardous material, as they can be what is universally known as "UN Certified".
+It is possible to use drums to ship hazardous material, as they can be "UN Certified".
 On the downside, drums can be challenging to use in terms of manoeuvrability, safety and storage.

-Intermediate Bulk Containers or "IBC's" are reusable, industrial containers made for transporting bulk liquid and granular substances such as chemicals, food ingredients, solvents and pharmaceuticals.
-The size and shape of an IBC makes them easily stackable and mounted on a pallet, so they can be moved using a forklift or a pallet jack.
+Intermediate Bulk Containers - or "IBC's" - are reusable, industrial containers made for transporting bulk liquid and granular substances such as chemicals, food ingredients, solvents and pharmaceuticals.
+The size and shape of an IBC makes them easy to stack and mount on a pallet, meaning they can be moved using a forklift or a pallet jack without trouble.

-Flexitank's are a special piece of equipment produced from plastic material - a multilayer bag with a capacity of up to 25,000 thousand litres.
-These tanks are installed within a standard 20” container and the product is pumped into it, either from the top or bottom.
-Much like the ISO tank, you must fill a flexitank up to 24 - 25 tons to keep within the maximum pressure limits allowed on the side walls of a container.
-If you underload, it won’t be insured as it will be prone to leakages.
+Flexitanks are a special piece of equipment produced from plastic material.
+In essence, it is a multilayer bag with a capacity of up to 25,000 litres.
+These tanks are installed within a standard 20” container and the product is pumped into it, either from the top or bottom of the flexitank.
+Much like the ISO tank, you must fill a flexitank up to 24 - 25 tons to keep within the maximum pressure limits allowed.
+Overloading can rupture the side walls of a container.
+However, If you underload, it cannot be insured as it is be prone to leakages.

 A key thing to remember with flexitanks is that they are only suitable for harmless (non hazardous) products.
-But in saying that, they are ideal for oxygen and moisture sensitive products such as wine, flat beer and chemicals, as you can get tanks with barrier coats or osmosis prevention systems.
+That said, they are ideal for oxygen and moisture sensitive products such as wine, flat beer and chemicals, as you can get tanks with barrier coats or osmosis prevention systems.